kubeflow/website/content/docs/fairing/fairing-overview.md

 ## What is Kubeflow Fairing?

-Kubeflow Fairing is a Python package that makes it easy to train and deploy ML models on [Kubeflow][kubeflow], [Kubernetes][kubernetes], or [Google AI Platform][ai-platform].
+Kubeflow Fairing is a Python package that makes it easy to train and deploy ML models on [Kubeflow][kubeflow], or [Google AI Platform][ai-platform].

-Kubeflow Fairing packages your Jupyter notebook or Python function as a Docker image, then deploys and runs the training job on Kubeflow, Kubernetes, or AI Platform.
-After your training job is complete, you can use Kubeflow Fairing to deploy your trained model as a prediction endpoint on Kubeflow or Kubernetes.
+Kubeflow Fairing packages your Jupyter notebook, Python function, or Python file as a Docker image, then deploys and runs the training job on Kubeflow, or AI Platform.
+After your training job is complete, you can use Kubeflow Fairing to deploy your trained model as a prediction endpoint on Kubeflow.

 The following are the goals of the [Kubeflow Fairing project][fairing-repo]:

-*  Easily run ML training jobs remotely: Streamline the process of running ML training jobs in a hybrid cloud environment.
+*  Easily package ML training jobs: Enable ML practitioners to easily package their ML model training code, and their code's dependencies, as a Docker image.
+*  Easily train ML models in a hybrid cloud environment: Provide a high-level API for training ML models to make it easy to run training jobs in the cloud, without needing to understand the underlying infrastructure.
-*  Write ML training jobs once, then train locally or in the cloud: Provide ML practitioners with a way to write ML training jobs once, then run them locally or in a hybrid cloud environment.
+*  Streamline the process of deploying a trained model: Make it easy for ML practitioners to deploy trained ML models to a hybrid cloud environment.

 ## Next steps